Rethinking Church Part 3: Empowerment

 To be clear, we’re not starting a church.
 We’re creating environments where church can happen.
 Because we’re defining church as simple relational communities based on mutual compassion and love, it means it can happen anytime, anywhere, and with anybody!

 Power is the dark shadow side of all organized religion–it’s always there but we don’t like to talk about it very often.
 And it’s at the root of so much that has gone wrong in American Christianity.
-If the Church is going to evolve in this new era, it must do something about the influences of worldly empire and power that are deeply embedded in our history, systems, and structures.
+If the Church is going to evolve in this new era, it must deal with the elements of worldly empire and power that are deeply embedded in our history, systems, and structures.

 In Jeremy Heimans’ and Henry Timms’ book, “New Power,” they describe a fundamental shift in the way power is being used in our world today.
-This shift is the result of a growing tension between two distinct approaches which Heimans and Timms define like this:
+This shift is the result of a growing tension between two distinct approaches which Heimans and Timms define as follows:

 Old power works like a currency.
 It is held by few.
 Once gained, it is jealously guarded, and the powerful have a substantial store of it to spend.
 It is closed, inaccessible, and leader-driven.
 It downloads, and it captures.